Backpacking trip in Guatemala: A 3-Week Adventure

 Days 6-8 – Lake Atitlan

-One of the highlights of any backpacking trip to Guatemala is Lake Atitlan and it’s colourful towns.
+One of the highlights of any backpacking trip to Guatemala is Lake Atitlan and its colorful towns.

 Days 9-11 – Quetzaltenango (Xela)

-- Check-in at Casa Kiwi and explore the town.
-If you’re a fan of Indian food, swing by Sabor de la India.
+• After that, check in at Casa Kiwi and explore the town.
+Furthermore, if you’re a fan of Indian food, swing by Sabor de la India.
 It’s Fantastic.

 Days 12-14 – Semuc Champey